European Accessibility Act

 Tip in advance: You can use the BFSG check to determine whether your website falls under the accessibility regulations or not.
 It checks some of the points mentioned here.

-To describe the requirements, the EAA refers to Article 4 - Annex I. According to its Section III, "websites, including related online applications and services offered on mobile devices, including mobile apps, shall be designed in a coherent and appropriate manner that is perceivable, operable, understandable and robust".
-That's good to know, but not particularly specific.
-According to Article 15, paragraph 1, the "harmonized standards" are to be applied, which are defined separately.
-Paragraph 2 states that "several European standardization organizations" should implement them.
+To describe the requirements, the EAA refers to Article 4 – Annex I. According to its Section III, “websites, including related online applications and services offered on mobile devices, including mobile apps, shall be designed in a coherent and appropriate manner that is perceivable, operable, understandable and robust”.
+That’s good to know, but not particularly specific.
+According to Article 15, paragraph 1, the “harmonised standards” are to be applied, which are defined separately.
+Paragraph 2 states that “several European standardisation organisations” should implement them.
 According to Wikipedia, the basis is the EN 301 549 standard, which is based on the WCAG guidelines.
 The latest version is V3.2.1 from March 2021.

 It would go too far at this point to go into all these points and their implementation.
 Instead, I would like to give you a few key suggestions and examples along the way: